Phonons in stringlet-land and the boson peak

 By assuming that the length of the stringlets follow a statistical distribution $p(l)$, and working at leading order in the stringlet potential, one obtains the following expression for the self-energy,

 where $\mathcal{G}_s(k,\omega)$ is the bare stringlet Green's function:

 Here we have assumed, as in \cite{jiang2023stringlet}, that the stringlets vibrate only at their fundamental frequency, $\omega^{(l)}_s\equiv \pi v/l$, and neglected all higher harmonics.
-In Eq.\eqref{selfie}, $v_s$ and $\gamma_s$ are the stringlet propagation speed and attenuation constant that, for the moment, are taken as independent parameters.
+In Eq.\eqref{vuvu}, $v_s$ and $\gamma_s$ are the stringlet propagation speed and attenuation constant that, for the moment, are taken as independent parameters.
 Moreover, $\mu$ is a phenomenological parameter with units $\left[\sqrt{L}/t^2\right]$ that parametrizes the strength of the interactions between stringlets and phonons, and that can be eventually related to microscopic physics observables \cite{PhysRevB.101.174311}.
 For simplicity, in this work, we will take it as an adjustable parameter.
-To avoid clutter, we do not repeat the derivation of Eq.\eqref{selfie} here but refer the Readers to Appendix A of \cite{PhysRevB.101.174311}.
-Our equation \eqref{selfie} can be directly compared with Eq.(A.14) therein by identifying $f(\omega)k^2 \equiv \Gamma(\omega,k)$, $v^2 f_0\equiv \mu^2$, and by neglecting the term proportional to $\omega^3$ in the denominator of Eq.(A.14) that comes from second order perturbation theory.
+To avoid clutter, we do not repeat the derivation of Eq.\eqref{selfie} here but refer the Readers to Appendix \ref{details} for more details.
+We notice that our equation \eqref{selfie} can be directly compared with Eq.(A.14) in \cite{PhysRevB.101.174311} by identifying $f(\omega)k^2 \equiv \Gamma(\omega,k)$, $v^2 f_0\equiv \mu^2$, and by neglecting the term proportional to $\omega^3$ in the denominator of Eq.(A.14) that comes from second order perturbation theory.

 Having the renormalized Green's function, several other properties of phonons in ``stringlet-land'' follow.
 More precisely, the dynamic structure factor can be then obtained as,